A Nightmare on Elm Street 3: Dream Warriors: Special effects

 The special effects were created by a team led by Peter Chesney and included Kevin Yagher and Mark Shostrom.
-For the iconic deathscene for Jennifer Caulfield (Sudrow), where her body is hoisted into the air, Shostrom created a dummy of Penelope Sudrow with fully flexible limbs out of fiberglass and urethane and then put a matching wig on the dummy.
+For the iconic death scene for Jennifer Caulfield (Sudrow), where her body is hoisted into the air, Shostrom created a dummy of Penelope Sudrow with fully flexible limbs out of fiberglass and urethane and then put a matching wig on the dummy.
 The team built five fake televisions, each with different functions, with one being equipped with a rubber membrane which a dummy of Freddy's head pushed up through, after which they substituted the dummy with Robert Englund.
 Another was equipped with the metal arms which included Freddy's fingerblades and vacuum tubes from real televisions.
 The line "welcome to prime time, bitch" was ad libbed by Robert Englund.
 For Taryn (Jennifer Rubin)'s death scene, the team had originally tried for an effect where her head explodes after being injected with drugs, but could not make this effect work; instead they put appliances on Jennifer Rubin's body to show the withering effects of the injection.
 The skeletal version of the girl that Kristen (Arquette) is holding in the intro sequence played by Kristen Clayton was originally a surreal mechanical corpse dummy created by Shostrom, but turned out to be too good for its purpose; Russell was so unnerved by its appearance that he did not dare to put it in the film, but had it replaced by a simpler "decayed skeleton".
 Shostrom went to the Simon Wiesenthal museum for inspiration, looking at photographs of burned children from the Auschwitz concentration camp and needed ten weeks to complete the original dummy, and its replacement was created within hours at Russell's insistence.